nullstare/ReiLua/README.md

 ```

 Application should now start successfully from executable.
 All functionality can be found in "API".

-ReiLua_API.lua can be put into project folder to provide annotations when using Lua Language Server.
+ReiLua_API.lua can be put into project folder to provide annotations when using "Lua Language Server".

 ## Interpreter Mode